 Ever wanted to develop a Professional High Speed DAQ or a Storage Oscilloscope or even a High Speed Communications grade Logic Analyzer.
 Here is a front end Analog Mixed Chip with Eval Board.

-You could make a High Speed Test Instrument and probably build a Android tablet front end.
+You could make a High Speed Test Instrument and probably build a tablet computer front end.
 How would a 200 M Hz Oscilloscope look on you 10 inch tablet.
-You will float in the clouds.
+You will float in the clouds. – delabs

 The DRS chip is a full custom Integrated Circuit developed at PSI, Switzerland.
 It contains a switched capacitor array (SCA) with 1024 cells, capable of digitizing eight analog signals with high speed (6 GSPS) and high accuracy (11.5 bit SNR) on a single chip.

 By using channel cascading, we can configure this board with 2048 bins for each channel at the expense of a lower analog bandwidth of about 500 MHz.
 The on-board comparators enables the board to do a self-triggering on a programmed level of any of the input channels or logical combination of channels, much like an oscilloscope.

 - Four 50-Ohm terminated input channels with SMA connectors